BGCG/project1/README.md

 ### **Content** ###

 Due to my beginner experience in web development, aspects of this project were loosely based on the Code Institute Love Runnning project - in particular the header and footer elements.
-Precisely, I have used the wildcard margin and padding code, also used in the love running project, in order to improve control of content positioning.
+Precisely, I have used the wildcard margin and padding code, also used in the Love Running project, in order to improve control of content positioning.

 Opacity hover effects of div elements on events page was taken from inspiration from [this w3 schools page](https://www.w3schools.com/css/css_image_transparency.asp).

 I found the stack overflow reply wriiten by [Red Zephyr Design and Terry](https://stackoverflow.com/questions/15042986/bootstrap-responsive-css-image-width-skewed-and-distorted) useful to remind me how to resize images so they will not be distorted on smaller or larger screen sizes or simply positioned correctly in normal screen sizes.
-I found the 'height: auto;' and 'background-size: contain;' useful.
+I found the `height: auto;` and `background-size: contain;` useful.

 [The display W3 school page](https://www.w3schools.com/cssref/pr_class_display.asp) was helpful in reminding me of all the display parameters I can use and there meaning.

-I had some difficulties aligning the labels in the form element to the inputs - I found the reply from [Byron](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html ) on stack overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element.
+I had some difficulties aligning the labels in the form element to the inputs - I found the reply from [Byron](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) on Stack Overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element.

 Advice that I used for putting aira-label in div elements was found [here](https://stackoverflow.com/questions/40555111/what-is-the-best-way-to-use-a-background-image-on-a-div-yet-remain-accessible).